vanjohnson879/frontline-cloud-doc/content/reference/admin/api_tokens/index.md

 weight: 20030
 ---

+API Tokens administration is accessible in the navigation bar.

 ## Managing API Tokens

-To access the API Tokens administration, click on the {{< icon key >}} icon in the navigation bar.

 {{< img src="tokens.png" alt="Tokens" >}}

 To create an API token, click on the **Create** button.
-Once the API token is created, copy the token, as you won't be able to retrieve it again.
+Once the API token is created, make sure to copy the token, as you won't be able to retrieve it again later.

 {{< img src="create-token.png" alt="Create token" >}}

-There are three permissions available for an API Token:
+There are four permissions available for API Tokens:

-- The Start permission, allowing to start simulations
 - The Read permission, allowing to read all the data from runs (typically useful in Grafana)
+- The Start permission, allowing to start simulations runs
 - The Artifacts permission, allowing to upload artifacts
 - The All permission, combining all three of the previous permissions

+You can set a permission globally or within a specific team only.

 {{< alert tip >}}
-The permission needed for our CI plugins is All.
+**CI Plugins** need the **All** permission
 {{< /alert >}}

 You can edit the API Token permissions by clicking on the {{< icon pencil-alt >}} icon on the right part of the table.
-A permission can be set globally or to a specific team.
 To regenerate a token, click on the {{< icon undo >}} icon.